krenfmnrag/krenfmnrag/README.md

-👋 Hi, I’m Karen!
+👋 **Hi, I’m Karen!**

-📚 Exploring the world of coding as a Computer Science student at PUP - Manila
+📚 Currently: Studying BS in Computer Science at PUP - Manila 🔎 Intereseted in Cybersecurity and Web Developmement

 <!---